AngelDev0326/react-native-multiple-select/README.md

- # On react-native-multi-select/lib/react-native-multi-select.js, update function _getSelectLabel() like as:
+ # On react-native-multi-select/lib/react-native-multi-select.js, add selectedTitleAsCount to propTypes and defaultProps, update function _getSelectLabel() like as:

 <code>
 _getSelectLabel = () => {
-    const { selectText, single, selectedItems, displayKey } = this.props;
+    const { selectText, single, selectedItems, displayKey, selectedTitleAsCount } = this.props;
     if (!selectedItems || selectedItems.length === 0) {
       return selectText;
     }